 Pre-Built Systems Vs Custom Gaming PC

-There are quite a few differences between Custom Gaming PCs and Pre-Built systems.
-In fact, one might consider them the exact opposite of each other.
-If you don’t know which one you should go for, let’s discuss the two briefly first.
+There are quite a few differences between Custom Gaming PCs and prebuilt systems.
+One might consider them the exact opposite of each other.

 Custom Gaming PC

-- Since you’re purchasing each component individually, you can get a better deal on them and save a bunch of money.
-You can specifically decide which component you want, and your decision can be based on various factors, including budget.
+- Since you’re purchasing each part individually, you can get a better deal on them and save a bunch of money.

 As with the advantages, there are also a few disadvantages of building a Custom Gaming PC, like:

-- Since you’re buying parts separately, if something goes wrong, you will have to contact the particular manufacturer for a warranty claim, which can be a headache since they are different components and have different warranties.
+- Since you’re buying parts separately, if something goes wrong, you will have to contact the manufacturer for a warranty claim, which can be a headache since they are different components and have separate warranties.

 Also Read: How Long Does it Take to Build A PC?